-Hidden Vegetable Bolognese – An easy peasy recipe for a family favourite dinner.
+A traditional Bolognese sauce (with hidden vegetables) – An easy peasy recipe for a family favourite dinner.
 Quick to make as a midweek meal, brilliant as a freezer filler and packed with extra veg.
 All the family (including the kids!) will love it.

 We are fully back in the swing of a new school year here.
 My organised mornings with book bags at the ready and socks in pairs (pairs!
 Imagine that!) lasted all of a week.
 Tell me parents, is there an answer to the morning chaos?
 I’m a fairly organised person generally but somehow, school mornings seem to send us all a tad mad.

 However, I am determined to crack the after school muddle that we sometimes find ourselves in.
-Homework has now been added into the mix here, so I am aiming to organise myself to not have to work or do chores once the children are home.
+I am aiming to organise myself to not have to work or do chores once the children are home.
 This includes getting the freezer filled with at least a few batches of homemade meals ready to whip out at a moments notice.

 I decided to make this hidden vegetable bolognese as a super easy way to get heaps of good stuff into children at dinner time.
 The benefit also is that once frozen, you’ve got meat and vegetables all ready for dinner in one dish.

 What’s your favourite freezer filler meal?
 Or ways to sneak vegetables into your family diet?

 How to make Bolognese sauce with hidden vegetables: